-VISIONINGLab was set up by Dr Jessica Symons, academic anthropologist in collaboration with Suzie Goodfellow, co-ordinator of games and role play workshops
+VISIONINGLab was set up by Dr Jessica Symons, academic anthropologist and digital consultant and supported by Suzie Goodfellow, co-ordinator of games and role play workshops

 Firstly, we are very familiar with the tangible realisation of ideas into products and services.
-Between us, we have over 40 years of commercial experience as a corporate lawyer and law lecturer (Suzie Goodfellow) and digital media consultant (Jessica Symons).
-We understand very well the workings of large and small companies and the challenges of bringing creative and fresh thinking into different organisational contexts.
+Between us, we have over 40 years of commercial experience as a digital consultant (Jessica Symons) and corporate lawyer (Suzie Goodfellow) We understand very well the workings of large and small companies and the challenges of bringing creative and fresh thinking into different organisational contexts.

-Jessica’s academic research has focused on ‘how organisational structures affect people’s ability to realise their ideas.
-In 2011, she followed the development of Manchester Day Parade over an 18 month period using ethnographic methods.
-She spent time with the parade organisers Walk the Plank and with the city council, artists and community groups as they collaborated in the production of the parade.
-Her PhD thesis argues for creativity as an adaptive process in working towards a productive outcome.
-She has presented these findings at conferences including CRESC, Connected Communities, the International Society for Ethnology and Folklore (SIEF) and the Association of Social Anthropologists (ASA) .
-She has also published this research exploring the fluidity in production and the freezing of creative work and what people want when they engage artists in a project (by comparing the parade with Manchester International Festival).
+Jessica is member of the Salford Mayor’s Cultural Strategy Working Group and has presented her research findings as a keynote at the Westminster Policy Forum on Cultural Industries and at conferences including CRESC, Connected Communities, the International Society for Ethnology and Folklore (SIEF) and the Association of Social Anthropologists (ASA) .
+She has also published this research exploring the fluidity in production and the freezing of creative work and what people want when they engage artists in a project looking at Manchester International Festival.

-Meanwhile, Suzie has developed a series of games and engagement activities through her home education networks.
+Suzie is Commercial Manager at a large accountancy firm in Manchester.
+She is also a home-educator and developed a series of games and engagement activities through her networks.
 She is a demonstrator at Coderdojo Manchester which brings the principles of computer coding together with physical games to better visualise the programming process.
 She is particularly keen on the fantastical inventions such as those by Rowland Emett and runs workshops there creating similar elaborate mechanisms.